cskevhho/cskevhho/README.md

 ## About Me

-- 🌱 Currently focused on building a strong foundation in full stack development.
+- 🌱 Currently getting my hands dirty with game development.
-- 👨‍🎓 Enrolled in York University starting my 3rd year in Computer Science (Fall 2023), co-op qualified
+- 👨‍🎓 Enrolled in York University, finishing my 3rd year in Computer Science.
 - 🎮 Diamond in TFT and played in club level volleyball.

 ## Tech Stack